 A doctor can suggest or prescribe many types of medicines for pain.
-These range from non-prescription medicines like acetaminophen (Tylenol) to powerful medicines called opioids.
+These range from over-the-counter medicines like acetaminophen (Tylenol) to powerful medicines called opioids.
 Examples of opioids are fentanyl, hydrocodone, morphine, and oxycodone.
 Heroin is an illegal opioid.

 It is best to have one doctor or clinic treat your pain.
 This way you will get the pain medicine that will help you the most, and a doctor will be able to watch for any problems that the medicine might cause.

 The doctor has checked you carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.